alainkaegi/pythonorama/software_development/git.md

 ```
 git merge main
 ```
 If you commit and merge often, and are a little lucky, merging will succeed automatically.
-Git is quite clever about this; if the changes on two branches are to different files, or even to different methods within the same file, git can figure out how to keep both sets of changes.
+Git is quite clever about this; if the changes on two branches are to different files, or even to different methods within the same file, Git can figure out how to keep both sets of changes.

-Occasionally, though, it won't be obvious to git how to combine the changes.
+Occasionally, though, it won't be obvious to Git how to combine the changes.
 This is the dreaded *merge conflict*.
-When this happens, git will open your editor (we specified nano above) and ask you to resolve the conflict, i.e., edit the files to keep the parts you want. **After you have the files the way you want them, commit again to complete the merge:** `git commit -a`.
+When this happens, Git will open your editor (we specified nano above) and ask you to resolve the conflict, i.e., edit the files to keep the parts you want. **After you have the files the way you want them, commit again to complete the merge:** `git commit -a`.
 ### Remote Repositories
 Everything above has been about a local repository on your own machine.
-This is useful, but the real power of git lies in collaborating with others, using a remote repository stored at someplace like [GitHub](https://github.com/).
+This is useful, but the real power of Git lies in collaborating with others, using a remote repository stored at someplace like [GitHub](https://github.com/).

 Once you have cloned a remote repository to get a local one, you can work along in your local repository.
 You should avoid working on the `main` branch, but stable code will be merged into it.